 - Content writer: The content writer is the creative person behind the stories and scripts involved in the game.
 He or she also created the dialogues and speeches involved in the game.
 They are also responsible for writing the gaming instructions.

 - Market researcher: He or she is responsible to work on the data and research part to make the product more viable and likable.
-He or she is responsible for deciding the charges, areas to sell, and to conduct the research to understand the buyer’s mindset.
+He or she is responsible for deciding the charges, areas to sell and conducting the research to understand the buyer’s mindset.

 Though there are a number of challenges in opting for a career in this field especially as a professional gamer.
 The biggest challenge is the mindset of Indian parents.

 In their traditional thinking, such things are a waste of time.
 They never consider this as a career option.
-This is a major reason why kids are not able to take up the right training fighting against the parents and become a professional gamer.
+This is a major reason why kids are not able to take up the right training to fight against their parents and become professional gamers.

 In countries like China, Professional gaming is a well-recognized career option.
 Thus, children get a number of training centers, coaching, and freedom from their parents.
 Thus they produce the highest number of professional gamers across the world.